 Add your name to our signup list to show your support for maintaining current service levels at the Hingham/Hull Ferry and Greenbush Commuter Rail Line.
 Those that signup will also receive updates on the latest developments on the issue.

-MBTA officials have proposed deep service cuts that would stretch across the entire public transit system, impacting all modes of public transportation amid dwindling ridership and a widening budget gap.
+This fall, MBTA officials proposed deep service cuts that would stretch across the entire public transit system, impacting all modes of public transportation amid dwindling ridership and a widening budget gap.
 The proposed cuts ranged from $65 million to $255 million.